top of page

 Our curriculum

-Early years providers, as well as schools, have to follow a structure of learning, development and care for children from birth to five years old.
-This is called the Early Years Foundation Stage (EYFS) and it enables your child to learn through a range of activities.
+All early years providers are required to follow a structure of learning, development and care for children from birth to five years old.
+We use the Early Years Foundation Stage statutory framework (EYFS) which sets the standards of this structure.
+This scaffolds our Curriculum to ensure children are given the best opportunities to learn and develop in a safe and nurturing environment.

 IMG_2269.JPG